Salvia officinalis: Culinary

-Sage seeds are very small and almost spherical in shape.
+Sage seeds are small and almost spherical in shape.

 In Britain, sage has for generations been listed as one of the essential herbs, along with parsley, rosemary, and thyme (as in the folk song "Scarborough Fair").
 It has a savory, slightly peppery flavor.
 Sage appears in the 14th and 15th centuries in a "Cold Sage Sauce", known in French, English and Lombard cuisine, probably traceable to its appearance in Le Viandier de Taillevent.
 It appears in many European cuisines, notably Italian, Balkan and Middle Eastern cookery.
-In Italian cuisine, it is an essential condiment for saltimbocca and other dishes, favored with fish.
+In Italian cuisine, it is an essential ingredient for saltimbocca and other dishes, favored with fish.
 It is also fried to make salvia fritta.

 In British and American cooking, it is traditionally served as sage and onion stuffing, an accompaniment to roast turkey or chicken at Christmas or Thanksgiving Day, and for Sunday roast dinners.
 Other dishes include pork casserole, Sage Derby cheese and Lincolnshire sausages.
 It is commonly paired with fall produce such as pumpkin or butternut squash, and it can be fried or frizzled to create a garnish for dishes.
 Despite the common use of traditional and available herbs in French cuisine, sage never found favor there.